sugrasym/High-Albedo/README.md

 --------------------------
 * Optimization pass of existing code.
 * Take more advantage of multi threading in the simulation.
-* Fix the temporary freeze (sometimes >30 seconds) that occurrs when a procedural planet sprite is being generated.
+* Fix the temporary freeze (sometimes >30 seconds) that occurs when a procedural planet sprite is being generated. -- IN PROGRESS